PostgreSQL replication settings from a MySQL user perspective

 Set the number of slave DBs to connect.

-max_wal_senders = 2 # number of slaves +1
+max_wal_senders = 2 # number of slaves + 1

 synchronous_standby_names

-Enumerate the DB names to connect as slaves.
+List the DB names to connect as slaves.

 synchronous_standby_names = "db_slave1" # If you have multiple slaves, add DB names separated by commas

-Restart master DB
+Restarting the master DB

-# via initd /etc/init.d/postgresql-9.4 [start|stop|restart] # via pg_ctl su postgres -c "/usr/pgsql-9.4/bin/pg_ctl [start|stop|restart] -D /var/ lib/pgsql/9.4/data -m fast"
+# Via initd /etc/init.d/postgresql-9.4 [start|stop|restart] # Via pg_ctl su postgres -c "/usr/pgsql-9.4/bin/pg_ctl [start|stop|restart] -D /var/lib/pgsql/9.4/data -m fast"

-Copy master with pg_basebackup
+Copy the master with pg_basebackup

-This time, we will copy it to the default /var/lib/pgsql/9.4/data.
+In this example, we will copy the data to the default location, /var/lib/pgsql/9.4/data.

-Rename and save the existing data directory.
+Rename the existing data directory to back it up.

 pg_basebackup -h 192.168.1.1 -U repl_user -D /var/lib/pgsql/9.4/data -P --xlog

-Editing postgresql.conf (slave side)
+Edit postgresql.conf (slave side)

-Configure the slave settings in postgresql.conf.
+Configure postgresql.conf for the slave

 hot_standby